KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 ## Unloading DLL's

 Once a binary module is loaded, you can't really unload it.
-The DLL file will also be locked until you unload it.
+The DLL file will be locked until you unload it.
 This can be annoying when developing because every time you make a change and want to build it, the file will often be locked.
 The only reliable way to resolve this is to close the PowerShell session that loaded the DLL.

 ### VSCode reload window action